Breel Embolo: International career

 In Switzerland's first game of the 2022 FIFA World Cup against Cameroon, Embolo scored the only goal.
 He was the second player in World Cup history to score against the country of his birth; the first was Alfred Bickel, also for Switzerland, against Germany in 1938.
 Out of respect, Embolo chose not to celebrate, standing still with his hands up to his face as his teammates mobbed him and did the more vigorous celebrating.
 In the final group game against Serbia, he equalized as the Swiss came from behind to win 3–2 and advance to the last 16.

 On 7 June 2024, he was selected in the 26-man squad for the UEFA Euro 2024.
 On 15 June, he scored a stoppage-time goal, securing a 3–1 victory over Hungary in Switzerland's opening match of the tournament.

+On 20 May 2026, he was named in Switzerland's squad for the 2026 FIFA World Cup.
+His participation was initially in doubt after he was denied entry to the United States due to a 2023 conviction for making threats during a 5am altercation in Basel, for which he received a suspended fine.
+He was later granted entry clearance and remained eligible to participate in the tournament.
+On 13 June, he scored Switzerland's first goal of the tournament from a penalty in the 17th minute of their opening match against Qatar.
+He later scored a goal and was named Man of the Match in a 2–0 victory over Algeria in the Round of 32.
+In the quarter-final against Argentina, he received a second yellow card for simulation and was sent off by Portuguese referee João Pinheiro following a VAR review, with the match level at 1–1.
+His team was reduced to 10 men, and the match ended in a 3–1 defeat after extra time.